 Absolute positioning in HTML e-mails for Outlook 2007

-I couldn’t possibly explain my frustration from Microsoft switching Outlook’s rendering engine to Word so I better don’t even try.
+I couldn’t possibly explain my frustration from Microsoft switching Outlook’s rendering engine to Word so I better not even try.
 Instead, I’m going to tell you how to make Outlook/Word position elements absolutely.

 Start by adding this to tag HTML: